carpentries-incubator/workflows-nextflow/episodes/03-processes.md

 ### Conditional execution

 Sometimes you want to change how a process is run depending on some parameter.
 In Nextflow scripts we can use conditional statements such as the `if` statement or any other expression evaluating to string value.
-For example, the nextflow script below will change what index is created depending on the nextflow variable `params.aligner`.
+For example, the Nextflow script below will change what index is created depending on the Nextflow variable `params.aligner`.

 ~~~
 params.aligner = 'kallisto'